 However, a lack of commercial success at the time led to an engineered split by Bob Last and Virgin Records in 1980.
 Oakey and Wright, who kept THE HUMAN LEAGUE name, recruited two girls Joanne Catherall and Susanne Sulley to record the massive selling ‘Dare’ with Ian Burden and Jo Callis under the production supervision of Martin Rushent, while Ware and Marsh formed BRITISH ELECTRIC FOUNDATION and its pop subsidiary HEAVEN 17 featuring Glenn Gregory, who also found success with the gold certified ‘Penthouse & Pavement’.

-Martyn Ware talked to The Electricity Club about his time in THE HUMAN LEAGUE and the making of those two seminal electronic pop albums…
+Martyn Ware talked about his time in THE HUMAN LEAGUE and the making of those two seminal electronic pop albums…

 It’s about how it’s sold to the public, we’re not pretending we were reforming THE HUMAN LEAGUE, all the publicity states this is HEAVEN 17’s interpretation of those two albums, we’re not trying to be a tribute act.
 As you well know, I was the major writer on most of those tracks.
 I always felt they deserved a wider audience, hence why we’ve played a lot of those songs live with HEAVEN 17 anyway.

 The Virgin40 thing in 2013 was a stealth testing of the waters to see what the reaction would be, everybody seemed to love it so we decided to start the ball rolling.
 Eventually the HEAVEN 17 tour of last year tipped the balance that we knew what we were talking about.

 It is an interesting concept.
 We’re spending quite a bit of money on the production, I wanted to make sure that was right and the venues were right.
 Who knows?
 We might even do a few more of them, if it is deemed to be successful.